betaflight/betaflight.com/docs/development/manufacturer/config-target-guidance.md

 2. Our team will assess the schematics.
 If the schematic has resource sharing, lack of DMA and or timers on critical functions eg gyro, motors, sharing SPI bus lines or is a blatant clone of existing designs (especially so if we consider it to be poorly designed), it will be DENIED a target until such time as it is redesigned to both meet the expected performance of the betaflight firmware, and demonstrates it is not merely a clone of an existing design.

 :::info

-For this reason it is advised to start this process with the Betaflight team before you move to making prototypes.
-The Betaflight team will endeavor to create a reference library to assist manufacturers.
+It is advised to start a dialogue with the Betaflight team before you move to making prototypes.
+The Betaflight team will endeavor to create a reference library to assist manufacturers as early as possible in the process.

 :::

 3. Due to the increasing number of issues from cheap poor quality hardware hitting the market there will be a target fee for our team to approve and add a target to our system for deployment in the cloud build system.
 Please contact the team via cloudtargets@betaflight.com for details.
 Note if you are a hobbyist please contact us via our discord or the above email as we will not be charging non commercial users for target insertion.

 :::info